Mitigating Domestic Violence-Related Charges

 Is It Possible To Get Into Some First Offender Program?

-There are first offender programs for domestic violence situations.
+There are first-offender programs for domestic violence situations.
 You do a 52-week batterers intervention course once a week.
 It is designed to teach people how to deal with domestic violence-related anger issues.
 It helps them in situations that deal with anger towards significant others.
 It shows them what to do and how not to resort to violence.
 It teaches you about not putting yourself in that position again, where you're getting arrested and posting a $50,000 bond.

 You don't want to be in that scenario.
 You want to be in a position where you can walk away from the other person.
 And, if this is not the right person for you, you can make arrangements to get rid of that person so that you can move on and have a healthier life.

-You'll be put on probation for three years in first offender situations and first offender programs.
+You'll be put on probation for three years in first-offender situations and first-offender programs.
 There'll be other terms and conditions, and those would be whatever your attorney can negotiate for you.
 Of course, they're designed around what you supposedly did and what the prosecutor and judge feel is the best way to handle your situation.

 Will I Still Have A Criminal Record?

 If your domestic violence charges are reduced, having a record of domestic violence will depend on what the charges get reduced to.
-Let's say that you get arrested for domestic violence; you're in a position where you got an arrest record for domestic violence.
+Let's say that you get arrested for domestic violence; you're in a position where you have an arrest record for domestic violence.
 Unless you get rid of that arrest record, then you're always going to have that arrest record on there.

 The record shows what you're arrested for, it shows what you were convicted of, and ultimately, if you can get it expunged or dismissed, when people look it up, they'll see that it's expunged or dismissed.
 The only way you can wipe a domestic violence record off is to be in a position where you are not charged with domestic violence.
 That way, you have no charges appear on your record.